This story has been updated. It was originally published on December 9, 2019.

 Start off right

-Your browser of choice will have numerous options for when it starts up and what it displays on newly opened tabs, so make sure you’re using the ones that are going to keep you the most productive.
-Don’t keep a home page that you then immediately click away from, for example.
+Your browser of choice will have numerous options for when it starts up and what it displays on newly opened tabs, so make sure you’re using the ones that will keep you the most productive.
+Don’t keep a home page that you immediately click away from, for example.

-You can find similar options in Firefox (pick Options from the menu, then Home), and in Edge (Settings from the menu, then On startup).
+You can find similar options in Firefox (pick Settings from the menu, then find the Startup heading), and in Edge (choose Settings from the menu, click Start, home and new tabs, and find the When Edge starts heading).
 In Safari, you’re limited to a single page: Open Safari, Preferences, then General to set it.